Security and Reliability

 A good technical solution protects sensitive data, limits access, validates inputs, records important activity, monitors critical processes, handles errors cleanly, and provides a recovery path when something fails.

 It also has clear ownership.
-Someone should know who maintains the system, who receives alerts, who reviews access, who checks backups, and who responds when something breaks.
+Someone should know who maintains the system, who receives alerts, who reviews access, who checks backups, who responds when something breaks, and who approves important changes.

 Without ownership, even well-designed safeguards eventually weaken.